jjoony93/jeonssa-HCI/DP4 Lo-fi Prototyping/report.md

 Task | Observation
  --- | ---
 Surprise Offer | 1.
-Customer might feel that they get disadvantage when they fail the challenge (P2, high)<br>2. customer might miss the surprise offer if there is no effective alert(P1, high)<br>3. discount rates are too high(P2, low)
+Customer might feel that they get disadvantage when they fail the challenge (P2, high)<br>2.
+Customer might miss the surprise offer if there is no effective alert (P1, high)<br>3.
+Discount rates are too high (P2, low)<br> 4.
+Wish there are other options not related to direct discount, for example offering cheap free drinks (P1, medium)
-Entertainment Recommendation | 4. wish there is a "view all" button to see all the recommended places at once (P2, P3, medium)
-Estimating Waiting time | 5. wish it has more delicate design (P1, P3, medium)
+Enroll into waiting list | 5.
+Estimating Waiting time | 6.
+Wish there is a "view all" button to see all the recommended places at once (P2, P3, medium)<br> 7.
+Wish the map shows all places, not just the selected one (P1, P3, medium)<br> 8.
+I wish there are more options other than arcade center, cafe, and shopping.
+An example might be coin karaoke places.
+(P3, medium)<br> 9.
+Wish there was a stronger alarm that tells user how much time left in case user is not looking at phone (P1, P3, high)<br> 10.
+What is the correlationship between teams remaining and time remaining?
+5minutes per team?
+10minutes per team?
+(P1, P3, high)

 ### Plans for Improvement (order corresponds to the list in table)

+1. We could add a text that says there is no disadvantage in failing the challenge.
+2. Make a strong alarm.
+Possible with vibration and sound.
+3. Restaurant owner can modify the discount rates anytime.
+4. Restaurant owner can modify the options anytime.
+5.
+6. We could add "view all" button later on.
+7. We will implement this idea if possible.
+8. Make three criteria more general so that they can include all possible entertainment places.
+9. At current stage, there is no better alarm system than text messaging user.
+We will continue thinking about this issue
+10. We will have to implement time calculating algorithm on the later stage.

 ---
 ## Paper vs Digital